-I take long walks with my confusion.
-And some scraps of my troubled mind sometimes end up here...
+I take long walks with my confusion and the things in my troubled mind are just scraps of fragile logic sometimes end up here.

 Simply, I am a person who tries to live every moment of his life, I want to travel to every corner of the world, try every kind of food, read all the books at the bookstores, watch every movie and listen to every kind of music.

 So welcome to my little corner of the world!

 You start out dead and get that out of the way.
 Then you wake up in a nursing home feeling better every day.

 Then you get kicked out for being too healthy, enjoy your retirement and collect your pension.

 Then when you start work, you get a luxury car on your first day.
 And a party on your first day.

 You work for 40 years until you’re too young to work.

 You get ready for University: find your love match and enjoy companionship, go from party to party and live your life to the fullest.